 If you are wondering can mutual funds lose money, then the answer is yes as some mutual fund categories are more volatile.
 This means, while they might offer great returns, they can also offer higher risk.

 If you feel you are not up for the risk, you should look at the performance of mutual funds from other categories.

-Like for example, small-cap mutual funds give very high returns.
+For example, small-cap mutual funds give very high returns.
 But they also have a higher risk.
 Relative to small-cap equity mutual funds, large-cap equity mutual funds have been less risky.

 Also, you might want greater returns and be willing to take the risk.
 In that case, too, you should explore the best funds in the other category for investment.

+Another reason why your mutual funds are falling could be because your investments are sector focused.
 This point is relevant to you only if you have invested in a sector fund.
 Sector funds invest only in a specific sector or industry.